cuyu/cuyu.github.io/about.md

 This site is developed based on `Jekyll 3`.
 Here are some plugins and third-party services I used:

-- `rouge` — a Jekyll plugin to display code blocks with colours
+- `rouge` — A Jekyll plugin to display code blocks with colours
-- `jekyll-paginate` — a Jekyll plugin to display articles with multiple pages conveniently
+- `jekyll-paginate` — A Jekyll plugin to display articles with multiple pages conveniently
-- [不蒜子](http://ibruce.info/2015/04/04/busuanzi/) — a third-party service to record the site and article visit statistics
+- [不蒜子](http://ibruce.info/2015/04/04/busuanzi/) — A third-party service to record the site and article visit statistics
+- [Disqus](https://disqus.com/) — A third-party service to provide comment function

 ### About this blog